 - It allows you to create your own generic methods, classes, interfaces, delegates, and events.

-You’ll come to know that all your preparations, reviews, and practices won’t be in vain because it will help you showcase yourself better in front of your future employers.
+You’ll come to know that all your preparations, reviews, and practices won’t be in vain because they will help you showcase yourself better in front of your future employers.
 Just remember to answer clearly and confidently to make your answers have a strong impact on your interviewers, and build their confidence in you.

 Coding Dojo offers and teaches C# as one of its technologies to students or career-switchers who are up to a new journey.
 We support them throughout their learning and help them prepare for their applications, interview, and even until they land their first jobs.
-We, at Coding Dojo, wish you all the best and good luck to your interview!
+We, at Coding Dojo, wish you all the best and good luck with your interview!